fteufel/SecretoGen/README.md

 # SecretoGen

 A conditional autoregressive model of signal peptides.
-Work in progress.
+SecretoGen generates signal peptides conditional on the mature protein sequence and the host organism.

 ## Resources